prividentity/PrivateIdentity-Oldd/Public-Reference-for-AWS:--MstreetX.md

 ![Tyrone Graphic](https://github.com/openinfer/PrivateIdentity/blob/master/images/Ty%20Cover%20Graphic%201.png)
 ### `Dr Tyrone Grandison.
 CTO, MStreetX.'
-> Former CTO, Pearl Long term Care Solutions.
+> Former CTO, Pearl Long term Care Solutions. <br>
-> Former CIO, The Institute for Health metrics and Evaluation.
+> Former CIO, The Institute for Health metrics and Evaluation.<br>
-> Former Deputy CDO, US Department of Commerce.
+> Former Deputy CDO, US Department of Commerce. <br>

 “Private.ID is the best-in-class biometric authentication technology.
 It is pioneering in that it preserves user privacy and is an efficient implementation of homomorphic encryption.